DongWon-Sehr/ez-datetime-vanillajs/README.md

 # ez-datetime-vanillajs
-Easy peasy datetime module (vanilla js)
+Easy peasy datetime module (Vanilla JS)

 `ez-datetime-vanillajs` is a lightweight JavaScript library for working with dates and timezones.
 It provides an easy-to-use interface for creating, manipulating, and formatting dates.
 It supports various date formats and allows you to perform calculations and get the difference between dates.